New Emoji and More Are on the Way to Your iPhone With iOS 15.4

-Your iPhone is getting an operating system update soon.
-Apple's new iOS will arrive next week, the tech giant announced Tuesday at its first event of the year. iOS 15.4 has seen five beta versions and introduced AirTag anti-stalking alerts, a gender-neutral voice option for Siri, new emoji, updates to Face ID and the long-awaited arrival of Universal Control.
-The iOS 15.4 beta has since rolled out to the public, and a final version of the operating system will be available as a free update next week and come preloaded on the iPhone 13 and iPhone 13 Pro in their new green variants, as well as the latest iPhone SE.
+Apple's latest iOS will soon be available to download on your iPhone: The tech giant announced at its "Peek Performance" event that iOS 15.4 will arrive in the next week. (iOS 15.4 will come preloaded on the green iPhone 13 and iPhone 13 Pro, as well as the latest iPhone SE.)
+The operating system has seen five beta versions, which introduced AirTag anti-stalking alerts, a gender-neutral voice option for Siri, new emoji, updates to Face ID and the long-awaited Universal Control.
+The iOS 15.4 beta has since rolled out to the public, and the final version of the iOS will be free for compatible iPhones when it becomes available.

 As the name denotes, iOS 15.4 is the fourth major update to iOS 15, which launched with the iPhone 13 in September.
 These updates, which started with December's iOS 15.1 release, have added more features to Apple's iPhone operating system and improved existing ones. iOS 15.4 will follow iOS 15.3.1, which was released last month to patch a security vulnerability in iPhones and iPads.